hugoht3/fit-fusion/README.md

 The code institutes itself, the most of the information used comes from it.(https://codeinstitute.net/ie)

 > Instructions on how to improve the CSS was taken from https://www.youtube.com/@KevinPowell (Kevin Powell)

-> The icons in the footer were taken from Font Awesome.

 > The website font is from GOOGLE FONTS.